TogiFerretFerret/Aluminum/README.md

 Basically, I didn't want to rewrite Ultraviolet (the proxy used for Google Authentication) when I made this, so uhh, have fun!
 And I wasn't going to write the rest of the app in JS, though DarkSystemGit (if he isn't working on Atto-24) should be responsible for the JS framework (still private, part of the Bromine Initiative (i havent even added all the api endpoints in this repo to it yet)
 #### Why is the googleauth.py absolute garbage
 I'll fix it eventually.
 It had to do with me debugging.
-It's less bad now.
+It's less bad now. like its gone now actually, i integrated it during the azure catastrophy of right fuckin' now.